About Labor Studies

 Labor studies students are largely union members, staff or officers, as well as human-resource professionals, managers and those with an interest in labor/management relations in both the public and the private sectors.
 The emerging subfield of working-class studies has drawn an increasing number of students interested in the working-class experience, broadly defined, and in the popular arts.

-Students can pursue degrees in five areas: labor studies, cultural studies, social theory, social structure and social change, historical studies and interdisciplinary studies.
+Students can pursue degrees in five areas: labor studies, cultural studies, social science, historical studies and interdisciplinary studies.

 - Associate in Arts